mendix/charts/README.md

 A line (scatter) chart should have one or more series, each displaying commonly grouped data points.
 ![LineChartProperties](/assets/LineChart_ChartProperties.png)

-Data can be retrieved either from the database, or from a microflow.
+Data can be retrieved from the database, from a microflow, or from REST endpoint.
 Below are the properties for configuring series data:

 * `name`[required] - Caption for series, shown on hover & on the legend.